 Suggested Citation: Suggested Citation

-Levine, Emma Edelman and Cohen, Taya R., You Can Handle the Truth: Mispredicting the Intrapersonal Consequences of Honesty and Kindness (February 1, 2017).
+Levine, Emma Edelman and Cohen, Taya R., You Can Handle the Truth: Mispredicting the Consequences of Honest Communication (February 1, 2017).
 Available at SSRN: https://ssrn.com/abstract=2910067